CreatorDev/docker-nat64/README.md

   restricting IP forwarding etc.  Similarly, it could be a whole bunch smaller.
   However, since this is only really meant for test systems, we're not too bothered at the moment.

+- There's currently some hardcoding of routes from the nat64 container to the client container, although this should only affect clients using TAP devices.
+This can probably be resolved/removed through the use of router announcements, but there's a little work required to get that running.

 ## Credits